 University garden covering 11 acres, set within Regent's Park, originally home to the pioneering Bedford College for Women.

-An elegant and educational medicinal plant garden with a collection of over 1000 different plants, linked to the story of medicine through current or traditional practices and the doctors who have influenced its history.
-Conducted tours all day.
+An elegant and educational medicinal plant garden with over 1000 different plants, linked to the story of medicine through current or traditional practices and the doctors who have influenced its history.
+Conducted tours, refreshments.

 15 gardens selected